Home

 A notable critique of contemporary shows, such as 'Vikings', has emerged regarding their accuracy.
 "The lady who designed the costumes got an award for them despite the extreme historical inaccuracies," a user remarked, pointing out the significant gap between fact and portrayal in popular culture.

-"To be honest, humans of all levels of technology have been seen creating clothing and skin alterations," one commentator said, supporting the idea that makeup wasnโ€™t exclusive to modern times.
+"To be honest, humans of all levels of technology have been seen creating clothing and skin alterations," another voice noted, reinforcing that makeup wasnโ€™t exclusive to modern times.

 Evolving Views on Pagan Rituals